ridam-jain/Used-Cars-Price-Prediction/README.md

 # Used-Cars-Price-Prediction
-Predicting prices of used cars by applying XGBoost, Multiple Linear Regression, Random Forest Regression and Decision Tree.
+Predicting price of used cars by applying XGBoost, Multiple Linear Regression, Random Forest Regression and Decision Tree.